 I frowned.
 “It was that obvious?”

 She nodded.
 “Yeah.
-You got shut down hard.
-By your entire crew, it looked like.”
+You got shut down hard.”
 She smiled, in obvious irony.
 “So… want another beer?”

 I hesitated, then nodded.
 “Yeah.
 Sounds good.”